The Localization Method Applied to $k$-Elongated Plane Partitions and Divisibility by 5: Setup for Proof of Theorem

 \end{lemma} It is the function $x$ which will be our most useful reference function.
 This lemma may be proved using the modular cusp analysis.
-However, we give an elementary proof here.
+However, we give an elementary proof here. \begin{proof} Notice that From here we have